FStarLang/fstar-vscode-assistant/README.md

 * Evaluating code snippets on F*'s reduction machinery
 * Types of sub-terms
 * Tactic proof state dumps when there is more than one dump associated with a line, e.g., in loops
+* Allowing the user to terminate a long-running Z3 process by sending it a signal

+## Limitations

+This extension does not yet support various themes, e.g., it does not provide different icons for use in light mode vs. dark mode.

+Also, a disclaimer: This is my first non-trivial VSCode extension and I may well not be following conventions that extension users may expect.
+Any contributions or suggestions to bring it more in line with existing conventions are most welcome.

+Also, I have been using this extension myself for the past couple of weeks, while developing it.

 ## Running it in development mode